lealceldeiro/gems/TheCucumberForJavaBook/PartII/README.md

 Dependency injection greatly simplifies the management of the graph of objects needed to run the scenarios.

 ## Chapter 12: Working with Web Applications

+[Selenium WebDriver](https://www.selenium.dev/documentation/en/webdriver/) API is a great tool that can be integrated with Cucumber for implementing tests for web applications.